HenriqueSilva18/Railway-Network-Simulator/docs/system-documentation/Sprint 1/US10/01.requirements-engineering/US010-requirements.md

 * Selected data:
     * a train
     * cargoes
+    * a route

 **Output Data:**
 * Success or insuccess of the operation
+* Information about the train, the route and the cargoes assigned to the train

 ### 1.6.
 System Sequence Diagram (SSD)